flatsurf/exact-real/doc/manual/cxx_overview.rst

     y + x - y == x
     // -> true

-Note that we can also :cpp:member:`multiply elements
+Note that we can also :cpp:func:`multiply elements
 <exactreal::Element::operator*=>`, however the result then typically lives in a
 larger module: